OdedYanovich/Tinkering/Rushing_Dungeons_obsidian/Deal.md

-A deal will make the level easier at the cost of Hp/Progress.
+A deal will make the upcoming levels easier at the cost of Hp/Progress.